LarsSundell/MicroBitNameTag/README.md

 # MicroBitNameTag
-Code for using the Microbit as a nametag that will greet other persons with the same tag with their own name
+Code for using the Micro:bit as a nametag that will greet other persons with the same tag with their own name

-The code will scroll your name onthe microbit screen.
-As soon as another microbit with the same code is in range, your microbit will greet that person with an "Hello" followed by the name of the persion.
+The code will scroll your name on the microbit screen.
+As soon as another micro:bit with the same code is in range, your micro:bit will greet that person with an "Hello" followed by the name of the person.

-You need at lest 2 microbits for this project.
+You need at lest 2 micro:bits for this project.
+You will need to change the myName variable for each of the micro:bit's in use to reflect the name of the person carrying it as a name tag.

-The code uses the RSSI signal strenght to deside if the other person is "close enough" the default setting will consider ~2 meters as "close enough", but tht depengs on a lot of factors, so some experiemnting with the treshold might be needed.
+The code uses the RSSI signal strength to decide if the other person is "close enough" the default setting will consider ~2 meters as "close enough", but that depends on a lot of factors, so some experimenting with the threshold might be needed.

+Feel free to copy and modify the code